-Argentina is a huge country with many out-of-the-way scenic areas that lend themselves to car travel, particularly in Patagonia, Mendoza‘s wine country, the Andean Northwest and throughout the pampas.
+Argentina is a huge country with many out-of-the-way scenic areas that lend themselves to road trips, particularly in Patagonia, Mendoza‘s wine country, the around the Andean Northwest and to visit small towns on the pampas.

 Among the popular road trips for visitors is the Vuelta A Los Valles through Salta, with stops at colorful natural rock formations and the ghost town of Alemanía.

-Virtually everyone who goes to Bariloche or San Martín de los Andes does Patagonia’s Seven Lakes Route, whether they take a tour or rent a car to do the trip on their own.
+Almost everyone who has the good fortune to visit Bariloche or San Martín de Los Andes does Patagonia’s Seven Lakes Route, whether they take a tour or rent a car to do the trip on their own.

-If staying in Puerto Madryn, the best way to visit the penguin reserve at Punta Tombo is by renting a car, in order to not be limited by the time constraints of a tour.
+If staying in Puerto Madryn, the best way to visit the penguin reserve at Punta Tombo is by renting a car, to not be limited by the time constraints of a tour.

 FAQ: Rules of the Road & Renting a Car in Argentina: